-This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.
+This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed in 2024.

-Buying a new mattress is one of the most important household items that you will buy – and one of the most confusing.
-With an endless selection of stores and products, choosing the right mattress is very overwhelming.
+Buying a new bed is one of the most important household items that you will buy – and one of the most confusing.
+With an endless selection of stores and products, choosing the right products can be very overwhelming.

-To make this process easier for you, our team of qualified health professionals and sleep experts have compiled a step by step guide to ensure that you are fully informed before you make your final purchase.
+To make this process easier for you, our team of sleep experts have compiled a step by step guide to ensure that you are fully informed before you make your final purchase.

 This guide will cover: